 Companies invested $1.37 billion in RegTech in the first half of 2018—more than in all of 2017—and investments are growing as the technology performs.
-Forrester predicts spending in this category will double in 2020, having already grown 103% year-over-year in the first three quarters of 2019.
+Forrester predicted spending in this category would double in 2020, having grown 103% year-over-year in the first three quarters of 2019.

-Financial and data security are of paramount importance to national governments and consumers as well as companies—so much so that U.S. regulators have imposed more than $340 billion in fines on banks for violating AML rules.
-These fines will likely have exceeded $400 billion by 2020, Reuters reports.
+Financial and data security are of paramount importance to national governments and consumers as well as companies—so much so that in 2020 regulators imposed more than $14 billion in fines on banks globally with the most common violation being AML breaches.

 For firms still using paper-based or older digital systems for compliance, their very survival is at stake.
 Fifteen to twenty percent of banks’ operational costs already go towards governance, risk, and compliance, Bain & Company estimates; since these older systems cannot scale, hiring more staff is the only option these companies have.
 Compliance staff spending has already doubled in the past six years, rendering this strategy unmanageable—especially as regulations continue to change.